SchmidtDSE/afscgap/CONTRIBUTING.md

 # Contributing
 Thank you for your time!
 This quick doc will help you get started in the `afscgap` project.
+Looking for a place to get started?
+See the [bugs tracker](https://github.com/SchmidtDSE/afscgap/issues) to report an issue, ask a question, or look for something that needs help.

 <br>